Bryan De La Cruz Player Props: Marlins vs. Royals

-On Monday, Bryan De La Cruz (.308 batting average in his past 10 games, with two home runs, five walks and eight RBI) and the Miami Marlins face the Kansas City Royals, whose starting pitcher will be Carlos Hernandez.
-First pitch is at 6:40 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .579 in his past 10 games, including three home runs -- will be in action for the Miami Marlins versus the Kansas City Royals, with Zack Greinke on the mound, on June 6 at 6:40 PM ET.

-In his last game, he racked up two hits (going 2-for-5) against the Athletics.
+He hit a home run while going 1-for-3 in his last game against the Royals.

 Bryan De La Cruz Game Info & Props vs. the Royals